 Building A Boat House On A Maine Lake, How’s That Shoreland Zoning Work?

-The property on the Maine lake and what can you do to it if you buy it?
+Shore land zoning, the property on the Maine lake and what can you do to it if you buy it?

 Valuable information and involves a crash course on shore land zoning in Maine lake properties.
 The 250 foot shore land zoning strip around Maine’s waterfront is a sacred designation.
 No one wants to knowingly hurt the waterfront habitat and should be sensitive to why the regulations are in place.
 Because no protection of the Maine lake natural resource and there won’t be anything worthwhile to pass on to the next generation.